 Georgia School Counselor Certification

 Georgia employs over 5,500 school counselors across the state who provide services to students in pre-kindergarten through grade 12.
-School Counselors believe that integrity, accountability, collaboration, dedication, transparency, and professionalism are the hallmarks of their work with Georgian students and their families.
+One must be state-certified in order to qualify for any of these positions, as this reflects that you have thoroughly prepared for the job ahead of you.

 Skip down to find information relevant to your situation: